edubart/nelua-lang/docs/pages/overview.md

   return a
 end

-var b = 2 -- variable exported to the module function foo() return get_a() end
+local b = 2 -- variable exported to the module function foo() return get_a() end